 A big misconception about chore charts is that they’re only meant to list jobs, and other things the child should be doing.
 However, chore charts are far more effective if you look at them as a way to shape behavior.
 This is important to keep in mind, because doing regular chores around the house at an early age pays off later in life.

 What you want to focus on with a chore chart is the behavior you want your child to eventually develop into a habit.
 Chores do not have to be limited to tasks like doing the dishes, folding laundry, cleaning the litter box, and so on.
 Household chores can involve anything that would be helpful for the child to develop into a lifelong habit.
-Some examples could include having them brush their teeth twice a day, pick up after themselves, hang their clothes up, make their bed, etc. Consider giving extra rewards or some kind of additional accolades if the task was completed independently.
+Some examples could include having them brush their teeth twice a day (find out here how important it is for kids to do this twice a day), pick up after themselves, hang their clothes up, make their bed, etc. Consider giving extra rewards or some kind of additional accolades if the task was completed independently.

 Step Two: Determining Rewards for Doing Chores